SFB-ELAINE/WebProv/README.md

 ```

 ## Development
-A `Makefile` file is present within both the frontend and backend repositories.
+A `Makefile` file is present within both the frontend and backend packages.
 To start a development server with hot-reload within each package, just run the following command:
 ```
 make dev
 ```
 > Ensure that you start the backend server before starting the frontend server.

 ## Installing Dependencies
 If you want to install a package, avoid using `npm` as `npm` will remove symlinks during installation (if this happens, just bootstrap the project again).
-Instead, using the `lerna add` command.
+Instead, use the `lerna add` command.
 For example:
 ```
 npx lerna add the-module-to-install --scope=the-package-to-add-the-module-to [--dev]
 ```